chainguard-images/images/images/nginx/README.md

 ## Upcoming Breaking Changes

-On May 3 2023 the Chainguard nginx image will be rebuilt with several improvements including breaking changes.
+On May 3 2023 the Chainguard nginx image will be rebuilt with several improvements, including breaking changes.
 You may need to take action to update your application to prevent disruption.

-Specifically, the config file is being changed to bring the default configuration closer to that of other images.
+Specifically, the config file is being changed to bring the default configuration closer to that of official nginx image.
 If you override the config with a custom configuration, you should not be affected.

 The changes include: